-Mitigation: WS/mm-1, WS/mm-5
+1) Mitigation: WS/mm-1, WS/mm-5

-Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
+WS/mm-1 Upon application for land use and construction permits from the County for development of sports fields, construction of restrooms, and installation of landscaping, and prior to site disturbance, the CCSD or project developer shall prepare plans showing the use of indoor and outdoor water conservation strategies and techniques to help offset the proposed anticipated water demand.
 These measures include but are not limited to:

-- a.
-Landscape plans shall show the extent of permeable and impervious landscape materials, the use of low-water use plant materials selected from an approved County plant list, and a landscape irrigation plan indicating the method for achieving low volume, high efficiency irrigation (i.e., drip irrigation systems with automatic controllers and auto rain shut-off devices). - b.
-Incorporate use of pit toilets or composting toilets in restrooms, portable restrooms, or closure of restrooms during drought periods. - c.
+- i.
+Landscape plans shall show the extent of permeable and impervious landscape materials, the use of low-water use plant materials selected from an approved County plant list, and a landscape irrigation plan indicating the method for achieving low volume, high efficiency irrigation (i.e., drip irrigation systems with automatic controllers and auto rain shut-off devices). - j.
+If natural turf is proposed, the CCSD shall submit plans showing the use of an evaporative control system (or similar method) for irrigation. - k.
+Incorporate use of pit toilets or composting toilets in restrooms, portable restrooms, or closure of restrooms during drought periods. - 1.
 Incorporate the use of hand sanitizers to avoid the use of water for restroom sinks.

-Upon application for land use and construction permits from the County for development of the sports fields, if natural turf is proposed, the CCSD shall demonstrate how recycled water would be treated to ensure that it would not increase the groundwater salinity beyond background concentrations (e.g.; use of low pressure reverse osmosis as part of the recycled water effluent treatment process, use of recycled water that would have lower salinity levels following the startup of the CCSD's planned desalination potable water supply project (which will also lower the wastewater plant's effluent salinity), onsite infrastructure plans demonstrating how treatment of irrigation water would occur to lower concentrations (250 parts per million) of sodium and chloride).
+WS/mm-5 Upon application for land use and construction permits from the County for development of the sports fields, if natural turf is proposed, the CCSD shall demonstrate how recycled water would be treated to ensure that it would not increase the groundwater salinity beyond background concentrations (e.g.; use of low pressure reverse osmosis as part of the recycled water effluent treatment process, onsite infrastructure plans demonstrating how treatment of irrigation water would occur to lower concentrations (250 parts per million) of sodium and chloride).
 The CCSD shall submit a proposed water monitoring and testing program to be conducted for the life of the project.